astronomer/astro-provider-venv/README.md

 The `@task.venv` decorator wraps the [ExternalPythonOperator](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/python.html#externalpythonoperator).
 The decorator does a few things:
 1. It assigns the decorated function as the `ExternalPythonOperator`'s callable
-2. It assigns the string passed to the decorator to the `ExternalPythonOperator`'s `python` parameter.
+2. It uses the string passed to the decorator to look up the absolute path of the virtual environment, and passes that path to the `ExternalPythonOperator`'s `python` parameter.
    1. For example, `@task.venv("python-310")` would be analagous to `ExternalPythonOperator(python="python-310", ...)`.
    2. Note that the string passed to `@task.venv` must match the virtual environment name in the Dockerfile's `PYENV` command.
       1. That is, if the Dockerfile has the line `PYENV 3.10 python-310`, tasks must use `@task.venv("python-310")` to run in that virtual environment.